aomop/MacroIBI/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to MacroIBI!
 This project is primarily developed and maintained internally, but community contributions are welcome where appropriate.

-These guidelines outline how to report issues, request features, and submit code changes in a consistent and maintainable way.

 ## Before Contributing
 Please read the [Code of Conduct](https://github.com/aomop/MacroIBI/blob/main/CODE_OF_CONDUCT.md).